StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Proposed Scheme

 \section{Proposed Scheme}

 We construct a corpus of Korean directives, namely questions and commands, where the question consists of an alternative question (Alt.
-Q) or wh-question (wh- Q), and the command consists of prohibition (PH) and requirement (REQ), following \citet{cho2020discourse}.
+Q) or wh-question (wh- Q), and the command consists of prohibition (PH) and requirement (REQ), following \newcite{cho2020discourse}.
 In other words, we target four types of speech acts and assume sentences that can be uttered to humans or artificial intelligent (AI) agents.
-There are six topics involved in this: \textit{messenger, calendar, weather and news, smart home, shopping,} and \textit{entertainment}, which come from a recent survey on customers usage \cite{lee2020positioning}.
-12 workers from different backgrounds were recruited.
+There are six topics involved in this: \textit{messenger, calendar, weather and news, smart home, shopping,} and \textit{entertainment}, which come from a recent survey on customers' usage \cite{lee2020positioning}.
+Twelve workers from different backgrounds were recruited.
+In detail, there were six researchers/students with linguistics background, three researchers/students with non-linguistic background, and three participants working in an industry not related to the linguistics domain.
 We required specifying two likes and one dislike on the topic, and these preferences were taken into account when creating a total of 6 subgroups with two people each.
+Here, to help participants interact with each other's strategies and at the same time proceed in a way that is more linguistically feasible, we placed a researcher with the linguistics background to each group.

-We created a construction scheme that goes through the following three steps to check its reliability while generating utterances of 5,000 per topic and 7,500 per speech act. \begin{enumerate}[noitemsep] \item Writing natural language queries \item Rewriting paraphrased queries in formal tone \item Converting the formal sentences to informal \end{enumerate}
+We created a construction scheme that goes through the following three steps to check its reliability while generating utterances of 5,000 per topic and 7,500 per speech act. \begin{enumerate}[noitemsep] \item Writing natural language queries \item Rewriting queries in a sentence with the formal tone \item Converting the formal sentences to informal ones \end{enumerate}